costerwi/plugin-setCurveRefinement/README.md

 Based on [original plugin from Dassault](https://support.3ds.com/knowledge-base/?q=docid:QA00000008230) but updated to add compatibility with Python3 (Abaqus 2024)

+See also: [plugin-assemblyMod](https://github.com/costerwi/plugin-assemblyMod) allows the user to graphically pick which parts of an assembly to refine.

 ## Installation instructions

 1. Download and unzip the source code for the [latest release](https://github.com/costerwi/plugin-setCurveRefinement/releases/latest)